SdkRuntime API Reference

 memcpy_d2h

-(dest: numpy.ndarray, src: int, px: int, py: int, w: int, h: int, elem_per_pe: int, **kwargs) → Task¶ Receive a host tensor to the device via either copy mode or streaming mode.
-The data is distributed into the region of interest (ROI) which is a bounding box starting at coordinate
+(dest: numpy.ndarray, src: int, px: int, py: int, w: int, h: int, elem_per_pe: int, **kwargs) → Task¶ Receive a host tensor from the device.
+The data is received from the region of interest (ROI) which is a bounding box starting at coordinate

 (px, py)